Illinois Employer Guide

 Illinois Household Employer Guide 2026

 Your household employee — a nanny, caregiver, housekeeper, or anyone who works in your Illinois home — is a W-2 employee.
-Illinois adds a flat 4.95% state income tax, statewide paid leave, and unique domestic-worker protections — but with an unusually light state filing burden compared to most states.
-Chicago and Cook County stack additional rules on top.
-Here's everything you need for 2026.
+Illinois household payroll is relatively straightforward: a flat 4.95% state income tax, statewide paid leave rules, and additional protections for domestic workers — especially in Chicago.

 Start Payroll Free →